 I generally recommend that beginners use an 8 ply yarn.
 This is a medium weight yarn that is reasonably easy to find in your local knitting store and you will also be able to find a pattern for 8 ply without too much difficulty.
 Personally, I prefer scarves made with finer yarns but many beginners like to use a 12 ply or triple knit as it takes less time to knit the scarf.

 How wide do you want your scarf to be?

 The width of your scarf will depend on personal preference.
 Some people like quite wide scarves that can be folded in half length-wise, while other prefer a nice narrow scarf that doesn't fold.

 It also depends on who the scarf is for.
 Your husband or partner might prefer a bulky thick scarf (more manly) whereas if you are making the scarf for a child, a narrow scarf might be more appropriate.

-A very tall man will also need a longer scarf, but my daughter who is barely 5 foot talk tends to look for a scarf with a shorter length.
-As a general rule, your scarf should be approximately three times the distance between the wasit and the shoulder of the person you are making the scarf for.
+A very tall man will also need a longer scarf, but my daughter who is barely 5-foot talk tends to look for a scarf with a shorter length.
+As a general rule, your scarf should be approximately three times the distance between the waist and the shoulder of the person you are making the scarf for.